ert78gb/electron-playground-2024/readme.md

 - electron-builder.
 Read the electron builder documentation how to setup for production.
 - eslint
+- playwright, for testing e2e included.
 - prettier
 - stylint
-- typescript.
-Validate js files with typescript compiler.
+- typescript, validate js files with typescript compiler.

 IDE/Editor config files of